Nafplion is a beautiful Venetian town with ancient Greek roots. It is located in the Peloponnese, at 2 hours driving from Athens.

-Nafplion was already inhabited in the Mycenaean period (1600-1100BC) and up till the present day, although there have been times that the city was largely deserted.
-Known in Venetian times as Napoli di Romania, the modern Nafplion is largely an Italian-looking town.
+Nafplion was already inhabited in the Mycenaean period (1600-1100 BC) and up till the present day, although there have been times that the city was largely deserted.
+Known in Venetian times as “Napoli di Romania”, the modern Nafplion is largely an Italian-looking town.
 It was also the first capital of modern Greece after the war of independence against the Turks.
-Here also the first president of Greece, Johannis Kapodístrias, was murdered in 1831.
+The first president of Greece, Johannis Kapodístrias, was murdered in Nafplion in 1831.

 The archaeological Museum of Nafplio

-The Nafplio Museum (at Syntagma Square), in an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
+The Nafplio Museum (at Syntagma Square), located an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
 It has a nice collection and offers a good overview of the Mycenaean centers in and around Nafplio, in particular Tiryns and Lerna.
-One of the most famous items shown is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.
+One of the most famous items shown, is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.

 For visits, opening hours and activities in and around Nafplio see: http://discovernafplio.gr/

 Since 2000 Omilo organizes 1- and 2-week Greek Language and Culture courses in Nafplion, during the Greek Easter Holidays.
-The idyllic city of Nafplion is the perfect setting to combine Greek language lessons with a holiday in Greece, while experiencing the Greek Easter celebrations.
+This idyllic city is the perfect setting to combine Greek language lessons with a holiday in Greece, while experiencing the Greek Easter celebrations.
 With its interesting traditions and warm family atmosphere, Greek Orthodox Easter is one of the most celebrated events of the year in Greece.
 Click here for all the information about the 1-and 2-week courses, as well as info on how to travel to Nafplion.

 For anyone interested in Nafplio (and surroundings) in antiquity, we would refer to the website www.pausanias-footsteps.nl, a site with 2500 photos and maps with descriptions of ancient Greece.
 The website is in English and Dutch, and originally designed to illustrate a Dutch translation of the ancient book by Pausanias, ‘A tour throughout Greece’, written around 150-180 AD.
-The site contains a lot of information about the Peloponnesos, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.
+The site contains a lot of information about the Peloponnese, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.